-The main Adult Care Services Reserves relate to grants received that have not yet been spent, as well as an earmarked amount of £995,000 for Supporting People and some smaller reserves to cover items such as equipment replacement for Carelink and Sheltered Housing.
+The main Adult Care Services Reserves relate to adult care grants and other external funds received that have not yet been spent, including monies relating to NHS Support for Social Care.
+There is also an earmarked amount of \pounds 834,000 for Supporting People and some smaller reserves to cover items such as equipment replacement for Carelink and Sheltered Housing.